The Road to Success Will Not Always Be Smooth.

 At Wynn Las Vegas, the company has announced that it will eliminate the need for guests to touch serving utensils.
 Wynn staff will be posted at each food station to serve guests.

-In Vegas, the mode of operations will change, but the show will go on.
+In Vegas, the mode of operations will change, but the show will go on as they experiment with countless potential solutions.

 The world’s largest producer of stage shows, Cirque du Soleil, has had to shutter over 40 shows around the globe.
 The company is flirting with bankruptcy.